top of page

 VISUAL IDENTITY

-The logo typography was derived from the weather shape in data visualisation and harmonography, reflecting circulation and roundness to create an experience that feels organic and cohesive.
+The logo was derived from weather shapes in harmonography, reflecting circulation and roundness for an organic identity.

-To align with sustainable design principles, the colour palette referenced early web design and the solar powered Low Tech Magazine, emphasising low energy visual language.
+The colour palette referenced early web design and the solar powered Low Tech Magazine, emphasising a low energy visual language.

 typo001.png